liangcj/AcerC720CrunchBang/README.md

 Any comments or corrections, no matter how big or small, are certainly welcome.
 Please just submit an issue or a pull request.

+**Update (2014 Feb 1):** I have been running this setup for about 2 weeks and everything has been great.
+Battery life is around 7-9 hours.
+Suspending it overnight will only run a few percent off the battery.
+Having 5-10 Chrome tabs open plus a couple terminals uses about 1.5GB of RAM, and this is after about a week of no reboots (just suspends).
+Installed all the scientific computing tools I need (R, RStudio, TeX Live, Git, Sublime Text 2, Dropbox) and am only at ~6.5GB of disk usage.
+Browsing is responsive and I am even able to do light scientific computing.
+I no longer have to worry about bringing a charger with me to get in a full day of work.

 Putting Chromebook in developer mode
 ---
 This step is needed to make more fundamental changes to your machine.
 Installing another OS definitely falls in that category.